 Instructions

-- Bring a large pot of salted water to a boil.
-Add the pasta and cook according to the package directions.
+- In the meantime, bring a large pot of salted water to a boil.
+Cook the pasta according to the time instructions on the package.

-- Add the tomatoes, mozzarella and basil leaves coarsely broken with your hands.
-Season with 2 tablespoons of extra virgin olive oil and mix.
-Let it rest in a cool place for about 15 minutes, so that it takes on flavor.
+- Add the drained tomatoes and mozzarella to the cooled pasta.
+Tear a few fresh basil leaves by hand and toss them in.
+Drizzle with another 2 tablespoons of extra virgin olive oil and gently mix.
+Let the salad rest in a cool place for about 15 minutes to allow the flavors to blend.

-- Complete with freshly ground black pepper and if you like a few drops of balsamic vinegar.
-Caprese pasta salad is ready!
-Mix well and serve!
+- Finish with freshly ground black pepper and, if desired, a few drops of balsamic vinegar.
+Your Caprese Pasta Salad is ready—give it a final stir and serve!

 Leave a Reply